 In 1956, her husband and Burt D’Lugoff wrote the hit song, “Cindy, Oh Cindy.”
 Its profits allowed Hansberry to quit working and devote herself to writing.
 She then began a play she called The Crystal Stair, from Langston Hughes’ poem “Mother to Son.”
 She later retitled it A Raisin in the Sun from Hughes’ poem, “Harlem: A Dream Deferred.”

-In A Raisin in the Sun, the first play written by an African American to be produced on Broadway, she drew upon the lives of the working-class black people who rented from her father and who went to school with her on Chicago’s South Side.
+In A Raisin in the Sun, the first play written by an African American woman to be produced on Broadway, she drew upon the lives of the working-class black people who rented from her father and who went to school with her on Chicago’s South Side.
 She also used members of her family as inspiration for her characters.
 Hansberry noted similarities between Nannie Hansberry and Mama Younger and between Carl Hansberry and Big Walter.
 Walter Lee, Jr. and Ruth are composites of Hansberry’s brothers, their wives and her sister, Mamie.
 In an interview, Hansberry laughingly said “Beneatha is me, eight years ago.”

 Although Hansberry and Nemiroff divorced before her death, he remained dedicated to her work.
 As literary executor, he edited and published her three unfinished plays: Les Blancs, The Drinking Gourd and What Use Are Flowers?
 He also collected Hansberry’s unpublished writings, speeches and journal entries and presented them in the autobiographical montage To Be Young, Gifted and Black.
 The title is taken from a speech given by Hansberry in May 1964 to winners of a United Negro Fund writing competition: “…though it be thrilling and marvelous thing to be merely young and gifted in such times, it is doubly so, doubly dynamic, to be young, gifted and black!”